glutengo/rendering-strategies/backend/res/posts/react/react.md

 Next App visited with JavaScript disabled
 </p>

+### Observations

+* Applications built with Next.js are rendered on the server and on the client by design.
+* The `<head>` can be managed by following the Next.js guide and using a higher-order `Layout` component which wraps the content of each route.
+* There are no duplicated requests on the initial payload.
+There is potential for unneeded requests when navigating through the application.
+This can be bypassed by manual implementation of a cache.

 <hr/>

 <a name="ref-1">[1]</a> [reactjs.org.
 ReactDOMServer, visited February 22nd 2020](https://reactjs.org/docs/react-dom-server.html)
 <a name="ref-2">[2]</a> [Vaughn, Brian on twitter.com, visited February 23rd 2020](https://twitter.com/brian_d_vaughn/status/1055590462122156033?lang=en)
 <a name="ref-3">[3]</a> [reactjs.org.
 Create a New React App: Recommended Toolchains, visited February 24th 2020](https://reactjs.org/docs/create-a-new-react-app.html#recommended-toolchains)
 <a name="ref-4">[4]</a> [nextjs.org. getInitialProps, visited February 24th 2020](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps)
 <a name="ref-5">[5]</a> This can be validated for instance by adding a simple `console.log` statement in the `componentDidMount` lifecycle function of a component and then rendering it on the server.